rosenyu304/rosenyu304.github.io/_pages/cv.md

 Talks & Conferences
 ======
+*	[Upcoming] Hungtang Ko, Ting-Ying Yu, David Hu.
+“Collective behaviors of fire ants on the water surface”.
+In: Society for Integrative and Comparative Biology (SICB) Meeting 2023.
+Jan 2023.
-* American Geophysical Union ([AGU](https://www.agu.org/)) Fall Meeting 2022, Co-Author of "The Origin of Asymmetrical Coronae on Venus: Morphology Classification and 3D Thermo-Mechanical Models of Plume-Margin Interactions"
+*	[Upcoming] Anna Gülcher, Ting-Ying Yu, Taras Gerya.
+“The Origin of Asymmetrical Coronae on Venus: Morphology Classification and 3D Thermo-Mechanical Models of Plume-Margin Interactions”.
+In: American Geophysical Union.
+Dec 2022.
-* Southeastern regional Society of Integrative and Comparative Biology Conference (Online), November 14th, 2020
+*	Ting-Ying Yu.
+“Deformation of fire ant rafts under uniform flow”.
+In: Southeastern regional Society of Integrative and Comparative Biology Conference.
+Nov 2020.

 Teaching experience
 ======